Akuli/jou/doc/ub.md

 ## Crashing and valgrind

-A different thing happens if we read array elements way beyond the end of the array, rather than just one index beyond.
+Let's try reading array elements way beyond the end of the array, rather than just one index beyond.

 ```python
 import "stdlib/io.jou"